On 3-manifolds admitting co-orientable taut foliations, but none with vanishing Euler class: Abstract

 \section{Abstract}

-For Seifert fibred manifolds with orientable base orbifolds, we establish a necessary and sufficient condition for the Euler class of the normal bundle of the Seifert fibration to vanish.
-When the base orbifold is hyperbolic, we also provide a second proof of this condition from the perspective of discrete faithful representations of Fuchsian groups.
+In this article, we construct infinitely many (small Seifert fibred, hyperbolic and toroidal) rational homology $3$-spheres that admit co-orientable taut foliations, but none with vanishing Euler class.
+In the context of the $L$-space conjecture, these examples provide rational homology $3$-spheres that admit co-orientable taut foliations (and hence are not $L$-spaces) and have left-orderable fundamental groups, yet none of the left orders arise directly from the universal circle actions associated to co-orientable taut foliations.

-As an application, we present infinitely many Seifert fibred rational homology spheres that admit co-oriented taut foliations but none with vanishing Euler class.
-In the context of the $L$-space conjecture, these provide examples of rational homology spheres that admit co-oriented taut foliations (and hence are not $L$-spaces) and have left-orderable fundamental groups yet none of the left-orders arise directly from the universal circle actions associated to co-oriented taut foliations.
+The hyperbolic and non-Seifert toroidal examples are obtained from Dehn surgeries on knots in the $3$-sphere and use Heegaard Floer homology to obstruct the existence of a co-orientable foliation with vanishing Euler class.
+For the Seifert fibred case, we establish necessary and sufficient conditions for the Euler class of the normal bundle of the Seifert fibration to vanish.
+Moreover, when the base orbifold is hyperbolic, we also provide a second proof of this condition from the viewpoint of discrete faithful representations of Fuchsian groups.